 All students will need to be registered with the General Optical Council as “student registrants” throughout the programme.
 In addition, as the route to registration is facilitated by the College of Optometrists students will need to be members of the College throughout the programme.

-Registered Dispensing optician (DO) with one-year post-registration experience along with passing the entrance exam.
-Applicants must be working in an optical practice.
+Applicants will be a Registered Dispensing Optician (DO) with one-year post-registration experience along with passing the entrance exam.
+Applicants must be working in an optical practice in the UK.

 Entry into other levels such as part way into Level 7 will be subject to case by case review for APL.

 Optometric Principles and Managing Vision Related Problems

 * Coincides with and subject to College of Optometrists Scheme for Registration

 To help support you, our course tutors are now available to chat with you virtually, either by video call, phone or email.
 Book here to connect with a UCLan expert in the area you’re interested in and explore your postgraduate study options in-depth.

 As a blended learning programme, lectures will be delivered online (via the virtual learning environment) with formative questions to support learning at the end of each lecture.
 There will be a variety of multi-media formats utilised to deliver the learning: audio recordings, hand-outs, video’s, online collaborations such as team working, discussions and webinars.